AngryMaciek/warlock/README.md

 ### Docker container

-We have additionally prepared a development/execution Docker image which one may use in order to run _warlock_ in a fully reproducible container.
+We have additionally prepared a development/execution Docker image which one may use in order to run _warlock_ in a fully encapsulated environment (that is, a container).
 Assuming the Docker Engine is running locally please build the image with:
 ```
 docker build -t warlock:latest .
 ```
-To test the conrainer one can the following bash script:
+To test the container one can the following bash script:
 ```
 docker run --name warlock warlock bash -c "source ~/.bashrc; bash testscript.sh"
 ```